jongio/memealyzer/README.md

 1. Hit F5 to debug the application and step through it with your audience.

 ## API Demo

+### Set Storage Account Blob URI

+1. Open `/src/azsdkdemoapi/.vscode/launch.json` and set:
+ - `configuration/env/AZUREBLOBSTORAGE:SERVICEURI` to the full storage account blob url returned from the terraform deployment.
+ - `configuration/env/APPINSIGHTS_INSTRUMENTATIONKEY` to the App Insights key returned from the terraform deployment.

 ### Run App Locally